bottbott/cs/docs/214/series.md

 ## Tests
 ### Divergency Test
+It is impossible for a series to converge if the sequence of the terms does not approach 0.
+For example, if it approaches 1, then every term we continue to add in the series will continue to increase and the limit of the series won't settle down.

+$$
+\lim\limits_{n \to \infty} a_n \neq 0 \rightarrow \sum a_n \text{ will diverge}
+$$

+The ratio test, root test, integral test could be used as well to show divergence.

+#### Application
+Take the limit of the sequence.

 ### Integral Test
+Show decreasing.
 ### Comparison Test
+What's bigger than it.
 ### Limit Comparison Test
+Show decreasing.
 ### Alternating Series Test
 ### Ratio Test
+Tend to be used when we see factorials or things to the power of n Shows absolute convegence.
 ### Root Test
+Shows absolute convegence.
 ## General Test Strategy
 ### Check for divergence
 For a series to converge, the terms of the sequence must approach zero;